Virtual Coulomb branch and vertex functions: Introduction

 \end{enumerate}

 \end{Theorem}

-This result can be interpreted as a $K$-theoretic analogue of the quantum Hikita conjecture \cite{KMP}, which as a generalization of \cite{Hik}, states that the quantum cohomology ring of $X$ can be identified with the quantized coordinate ring of its singular 3d mirror.
+A description of the non-localized quantum $q$-difference module also follows (Corollary \ref{Cor-refinement}).
+This result can be interpreted as a $K$-theoretic generalization of the quantum Hikita conjecture \cite{KMP}.
+See Appendix \ref{sec-q-Hikita} for a discussion.